spine/spine.site/app/views/docs/commonjs.md

 <% title 'CommonJS modules' %>

-CommonJS modules are one of the best solutions to JavaScript dependency management.

 By default, JavaScript runs programs in a global scope and doesn't have any native namespacing language features.
 This means that, unless you're careful, your programs can descend into a mess of code spaghetti, full of conflicting variables and namespace pollution.

+CommonJS modules are one of the best solutions to JavaScript dependency management.

-CommonJS modules solve this issue by making sure each module is executed in its own namespace.
-Modules have to explicitly export variables they want to expose to other modules.
-Modules can also 'import' other modules by using the `require()` function.
+CommonJS modules solve JavaScript scope issues by making sure each module is executed in its own namespace.
+Modules have to explicitly export variables they want to expose to other modules, and explicitly import other modules; in other words, there's no global namespace.

 In my opinion, CommonJS modules are the best system for JavaScript dependency management.
 Here's a quote from my book [JavaScript Web Applications](http://oreilly.com/catalog/9781449307530/) explaining the benefits: